scotm/scottish-government-ebooks/README.md

 # Instructions

-1. Clone the repository, cd into the repository, then cd into 'it_ebooks'.
+1. Clone the repository, cd into the repository.

-2. To get a copy of the it-books database in CSV format, issue the following command.
+2. To get a copy of the Scottish Government ebooks database in CSV format, issue the following command.

-   1. scrapy crawl it_ebooks -t csv -o output.csv
+   1. scrapy crawl list_books -t csv -o output.csv

 Patches welcome.